 Current job openings will open and close throughout the year.
 To check for current postings and more information, it's best to visit the Cleveland Nation Forest's employment web page at https://www.fs.usda.gov/main/cleveland/about-forest/jobs

 The physical ability of hotshots to perform arduous labor is critical to crew morale, personal health and safety standards.
-All hotshot crew members strive to meet the following fitness standards:
+All hotshot crew members strive to meet the following minimum fitness standards as defined in the Standards for Interagency Hotshot Crew Operations(SIHCO).

-Arduous work capacity test: 3 miles in 45 minutes or less with a 45 lb. pack
+Arduous Work Capacity Test(WCT), 3 miles in 45 minutes or less with a 45 lb. pack

 1.5 mile run in a time of 10:35 or less